tom-draper/auto-desktop/README.md

 # Auto Desktop

-An easy-to-use, cross-platform application for automatic keyboard and mouse entry.
+An easy-to-use desktop application for automatic keyboard and mouse entry.